 In order to be considered for employment, all applicants must first review the Standards of Behavior, then complete an Application for Employment below.

-Please be aware that should you be selected for employment, you will be required to submit to a criminal records check through the State of Vermont and a background check through the Department of Aging and Disabilities.
+Please be aware that should you be selected for employment, you will be required to pass a drug screen, and submit to a criminal records check through the State of Vermont and a background check through the Department of Aging and Disabilities.
 Other screening methods may also be used, if deemed necessary or required by law.
-All offers of employment are contingent upon a satisfactory criminal records check and background check.
+All offers of employment are contingent upon a satisfactory criminal records check, background check, drug screen, and company physical.

 We look forward to receiving your completed application.
 If there is some interest in pursuing your candidacy further we will be in contact with you.